debian-calibre/calibre/manual/faq.rst

     you for the location of the calibre library.
 Point it to the previously copied folder.
 If the computer you are transferring to already has a calibre installation, then the Welcome wizard wont run.
-In that case, right-click the calibre icon in the tooolbar and point it to the newly copied directory.
+In that case, right-click the calibre icon in the toolbar and point it to the newly copied directory.
 You will now have two calibre libraries on your computer and you can switch between them by clicking the calibre icon on the toolbar.
 Transferring your library in this manner preserver all your metadata, tags, custom columns, etc.